SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Observations and Data Reduction

-Although SN~2022vqz is offset from the center of its host galaxy, the background light contamination is still prominent, especially for its late-time light curves.
-Usually, host-galaxy template can be taken when the SN fades away, while this will take a long time for SN 2022vqz.
+Although SN~2022vqz is offset from the centre of its host galaxy, background-light contamination is still prominent, especially for its late-time light curves.
+Usually, a host-galaxy template can be taken when the SN fades away, but this will take a long time for SN 2022vqz.
 As an alternative, we construct the host-galaxy templates of SN 2022vqz using two different methods.
-The first method is reconstructing the flux distribution at the SN location according to the surrounding boundary conditions by assuming the environment around SN~2022vqz as a stable system described by diffusive equation \citep{2004AJ....128.1857Z}.
-The second one is using the flux information from the opposite side as a template since the host galaxy looks symmetric.
+The first is smoothly interpolating the host-galaxy flux at the location of the SN by solving a diffusive equation bounded by surrounding starlight \citep{2004AJ....128.1857Z}.
+The second is using the flux information from the opposite side as a template since the host galaxy looks symmetric.
 The subtraction process follows \texttt{Zrutyphot} (Mo et al., in prep.).
 With the templates constructed by the above two methods, the final results of the photometry are consistent.
-Figure~\ref{figVimg} shows an example of original image, constructed template, and their difference image.
+Figure~\ref{figVimg} shows an example of an original image, constructed template, and their difference image.

-In our analysis, we also included the publicly available $gr$-band forced photometry from the Zwicky Transient Facility \citep[ZTF; ][]{2019PASP..131a8003M}\footnote{https://lasair-ztf.lsst.ac.uk/object/ZTF22abhrjld/} and $co$-band ({\it cyan}, {\it orange}) forced photometry from the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS; ][]{2018PASP..130f4505T,2020PASP..132h5002S}.
+In our analysis, we also included the publicly available $gr$-band forced photometry from ZTF \citep{2019PASP..131a8003M}\footnote{https://lasair-ztf.lsst.ac.uk/object/ZTF22abhrjld/} and $co$-band ({\it cyan}, {\it orange}) forced photometry from ATLAS.
 These photomeric results were obtained after subtraction of the corresponding template images taken before the SN explosion, and hence are more reliable.
-The first observation of ATLAS was on 2022 Sept.
-23.471 (MJD 59845.471), less than 1 day after the latest non-detection.
-Combined with the early ZTF observations started at $\sim 1$ day later, the early photometric evolution of SN~2022vqz can be well constrained.
+The first observation of ATLAS was on 2022 Sep.
+23.471 (MJD 59845.471), less than 1 day after the latest nondetection.
+Combined with the early ZTF observations which started $\sim 1$ day later, the early-time photometric evolution of SN~2022vqz can be well constrained.
 Figure~\ref{figlc} shows the multiband light curves of SN~2022vqz.